 Summary: Keep a microfiber towel at home as they absorb liquid quicker than any standard towels.
 They are also more gentle on the shag rug.

 (Lastly) Professional Assistance

-If you do not want to go through the trouble of deep cleaning your rug, you can always get it cleaned by the professionals.
-They are especially convenient if you don’t like cleaning or live a busy life.
+If you do not want to go through the trouble of deep cleaning your rug, you can always get it cleaned by professionals.
+They are incredibly convenient if you don’t like cleaning or live a busy life.

 Summary: Clean all of your shag rugs professionally at least once a year for a healthy household.

 Now that you know how to clean your shag rug properly, here are some of our top maintenance tips to help you have the best home experience with them.

 - Rotate your shag rugs regularly.
 Rotating your rugs once every few months will keep your rugs fluffy and give a more uniform look.

 - If your shag rug is bright and colorful, block them from direct sunlight.
 Longer exposure to the sun can cause premature fading.
 Don’t put your rug directly in front of a window.
 If that’s not possible, rotate them more frequently.